 Over and above the formal training received by the Furniture Industry Training Board, the company puts a lot of emphasis on in-house training.
 Skills of the old school are constantly adapted to suit modern technological advancement and passed on to fellow staff members, by management who have been exposed to the best of both worlds.

-During the past 8 years, Artistic Woodcarvers & Turners have played an active role in the upliftment of the under privileged communities.
-Regular donations of cash, furniture, machinery etc., have been made to various charitable, educational and religious institutions as listed hereunder.
+Up until current times, Artistic Woodcarvers & Turners have played an active role in the upliftment of the under privileged communities.
+Regular donations of grocery hampers been made to various families and charitable organisations.